-I am a normal dog owner that also does pet sitting and dog walking for a living.
+I am a normal dog owner that also does pet dog walking for a living.
 I am doing the best I can with my dog.
-I am usually pretty good with dogs too.
+I am usually pretty good with dogs.
 It seems like as soon as we get one thing under control, another issue pops up.
 I work with my dog every single day and often wish she gave me less to tackle.
 She is a smart, active, sensitive dog that I love.
 Some of my neighbors are making it really tough on us right now though and I am pretty frustrated.

 I am just going to say it.
 I hate retractable leashes.
 Hate them!
 They are a lazy way to walk your dog and give your dog too much room to get into trouble- which happens very quickly when you are not paying attention.
 They break.
 The locking mechanisms often fail.
 I can't tell you how many times I have walked a dog and the retractable leash was broken.
 They make it hard to control your pet.
 They wrap around ankles and fingers and can cause injury and even amputation of fingers.